yvestige/cpci-user-manual/README.md

 ![image](https://github.com/user-attachments/assets/cdfa6a48-56d3-4dba-8628-2b474f82fe69)

 This is my Computer Science Special Problem (SP) application for the academic year 2023-2024.
 The project is a program designed to visualize C pointers, which features animations and interactive elements.
 It provides a dynamic representation of proper pointer usage, with checks to determine whether a pointer is appropriately employed or not.
-This tool is intended to be a valuable resource for students learning about pointers in C.
+This tool is intended to be a valuable resource for students learning pointers in C.